Repurposing Image Diffusion Models for Training-Free Music Style Transfer on Mel-spectrograms: Experimental Results

-\textbf{User Study} To evaluate perceptual quality, we conducted a user study based on three criteria rated on a 5-point Likert scale (1 = lowest, 5 = highest).
+\textbf{User Study} To evaluate perceptual quality, we conducted a 5-point Likert scale study.
 Participants evaluated (i) \textit{content preservation}, defined as the consistency of content sources' musical structure, (ii) \textit{style fit}, defined as the alignment of timbre and sound units with the reference style, and (iii) \textit{overall quality}, reflecting the naturalness and coherence of content–style fusion.
-Each participant was presented with 15 evaluation sets, each consisting of one content audio, one style audio, and three stylized outputs from MusicGen, MusicTI, and Stylus in randomized order.
-No time limits were imposed, allowing participants to freely compare and rate the outputs.
-In total, 89 participants took part in the study, yielding 3,210 ratings.
-After filtering out incomplete submissions, 65 valid participants remained, contributing 2,925 ratings in total, where each rating corresponds to the evaluation of one stylized output under a given content–style pair.
-As summarized in Table~\ref{tab:quantitative}, Stylus consistently achieved the highest scores across all evaluation criteria.
-In particular, the content preservation score is 57.1\% higher than MusicGen and 45.4\% higher than MusicTI, while still attaining substantially stronger style scores (M\_Style and S\_Style), indicating that our method effectively maintains the source content while transferring style.
-Moreover, the overall perceptual quality score of Stylus surpasses MusicGen by 26.6\% and MusicTI by 25.7\%, further demonstrating the strength of our attention-based design and phase-preserving reconstruction strategy.
+From an initial 89 participants, 65 valid subjects remained after filtering, yielding 2,925 untimed ratings.
+Participants evaluated 15 sets, freely comparing a content-style audio pair alongside three randomized outputs from MusicGen, MusicTI, and Stylus.
+As summarized in Table~\ref{tab:quantitative}, Stylus consistently secured the highest scores across all evaluation criteria, significantly outperforming the baselines ($p < 0.05$, non-overlapping CIs).
+Most notably, our method yielded substantial improvements of up to 57.1\% in content preservation ($4.29 \pm 0.08$ vs.\ $\le 2.95$) and 26.6\% in overall perceptual quality ($3.38 \pm 0.08$ vs.\ $\le 2.69$).
+Furthermore, Stylus demonstrated a clear superiority in Sound FX style fit ($3.30 \pm 0.12$) while achieving parity with MusicTI in musical instrument styles.
+Collectively, these results provide compelling validation for our attention-based manipulation and phase-preserving reconstruction strategies.